patrixsmart/mailrub/README.md

 ### Delete All Previously Sent Mails

-Delete all stored mails from the `mailfast_mails table` with the command below.
+Delete stored mails older than today from the `mailfast_mails table` with the command below.
 ```
-php artisan mail:prune
+php artisan mailfast:prune
 ```

 ### Publish the resources